custom-components/pyscript/docs/reference.rst

 Validating the configuration can be done either manually or with the ``voluptuous`` package.

 Secrets can also be bound to variables by substituting the value with ``!secret my_secret``.
-This is useful API keys and passwords needed for services on the network.
+This is useful for API keys or passwords.

-Here is an example config for ``service_checker`` which needs a name (not a secret) and a URL and an API key:
+Here is an example config for ``service_checker`` which needs a name (not a secret) and a URL and an API key (which are secret):

 .. code:: yaml